-Financial and economic theory argues that it is impossible for investors or companies to continuously ‘out-perform’ the market average rate of return since any advantages they build will eventually be ‘competed away’.
-In this strategic marketing chapter, we demonstrate how capabilities in Market Analysis, Knowledge Management, Customer Focus and the building of sustainable differential advantages enable companies to break this most fundamental of economic rules.
+Financial and economic theory argues that it is impossible for investors or companies to continuously outperform the market average rate of return since any advantages they build will eventually be ‘competed away’.
+In this strategic marketing chapter, we demonstrate how capabilities in Market Analysis, Knowledge Management, Customer Focus and the building of sustainable differential advantages enable companies to break this fundamental economic rule.

-Any organisation can master the development of these capabilities and utilise their associated frameworks, methodologies, processes and tools to make effective and efficient strategic marketing management decisions which, in turn, underpin long term competitive success in global and domestic markets.
+Any organisation can master the development of these capabilities, utilising their associated frameworks, methodologies, processes and tools to make effective and efficient strategic marketing management decisions.
+These, in turn, underpin long term competitive success in global and domestic markets.

 Finally, the theories and practice of market analysis, marketing strategy and marketing management that we explore in this chapter apply equally to large and medium-sized companies in consumer and business sectors, to manufacturing and service industries, to not-for-profit organisations such as charities and even to the smallest of firms.

 - The five central principles of strategic marketing: